F-Haferkorn/OGIS-WorldBowlingScorer/README.md

 ![Image  diagram](./UML/WorldBowlingScore-UML-details.png)

-### Openissues ###
+### Open issues ###

-At the momnet, the project lacks an exhausted set of UnitTests.
+- At the momnet, the project lacks of some UnitTests.

-A comaprison with a reference implementation has been shown some deviations. which have been erased.
+- A Comparison with a reference implementation has shown some deviations.
+These have been fixed.